 This is also not the path!

-The person of good conduct will not abandon the good.
-The person who cherishes the good will not let it go.
+The virtuous person will not abandon the good.
+The person who embraces the good will not let it go.

-Cultivate this with respect to one’s life and the good will be realized.
+Cultivate oneself and the good will be realized.

-Cultivate this with respect to one’s country and the good will be abundant.
+Cultivate the state and the good will be bountiful.

-Cultivate this with respect to the world and the good will be everywhere.
+Cultivate the world and the good will be universal.

-How do I know the world to be thus?
+How do I know that the world is thus?

 Is like a newborn babe.